-The straight of Gibraltar may be even more famous than the actual city itself!
+Our first fact about Gibraltar is that the strait may be even more famous than the actual city itself!
 The body of water carries an immense historical importance in the world, that even holds weight in today’s society.
-Not only does the straight act as a passageway from the Mediterranean to the Atlantic Ocean, but its close proximity to Africa only magnifies the nine miles of water in between.
+Not only does the straight act as a passageway from the Mediterranean to the Atlantic Ocean, but the close proximity of Gibraltar to Africa only magnifies the nine miles of water in between.

 2. A British Territory

-Now you’d think Gibraltar would be a part of Spain by looking at a map… However, it’s actually a British Oversees territory!
-Following the ceding of Gibraltar to the English Crown in the 1713 Treaty of Utrecht, Spain unsuccesfully attempted to regain control in three separate battles.
-British control of the region would forever change the culture and course of history in this little corner of the world.
+Now you’d think Gibraltar would be a part of Spain by looking at a map… However, it’s actually a British Overseas territory!
+Following the ceding of Gibraltar to the English Crown in the 1713 Treaty of Utrecht, Spain unsuccessfully attempted to regain control in three separate battles.
+British control of the region would forever change the culture and course of Gibraltar history in this little corner of the world.

 3. The Rock

 The Rock is the unchallenged centerpiece, and the first thing that comes to mind when you think of Gibraltar.
 At almost 1,400 feet high, it towers over the city and the vast ocean underneath.
-The rock of Gibraltar holds many amazing attractions which I will feature on this list, including a beautiful nature reserve which covers most of its upper area.
+The rock holds many amazing things to do in Gibraltar which we will feature on this list, including a beautiful nature reserve which covers most of its upper area.

-Gibraltar has a rich history, and forever holds a spot in Greek mythology with one of its greatest heroes.
-In Latin, it is famously referred to as Calpe, and acts as one of the pillars of Hercules.
+The history of Gibraltar is rich, and forever holds a spot in Greek mythology with one of its greatest heroes.
+In Latin it is famously referred to as Calpe, and acts as one of the pillars of Hercules.
 For the Greeks, Gibraltar marked the end of the Mediterranean coast line, which to them also symbolized the end of the world!

 6. Europa Point

-Europa Point is one of the many impressive lookouts of Gibraltar, and the point in which the Mediterranean and Atlantic Oceans meet.
-As if this wasn’t cool enough, on a clear day you can even see the Moroccan Coast of Africa!
+Europa Point is one of the many impressive lookouts of Gibraltar, and where the Mediterranean and Atlantic Oceans meet.
+As if this wasn’t cool enough, on a clear day you can even see the Moroccan Coast from Gibraltar to Africa!

 Speaking of Africa, since you’re so close you might as well go step foot on another continent, right?
-Only a half hour ferry ride away lies the city of Tangiers, Morocco.
-Day trips can easily be arranged in town, and even include tours in the price!
+Only a half-hour ferry ride away lies the city of Tangiers, Morocco.
+Day trips can easily be arranged in town, and even include tours from Gibraltar to Africa in the price.

 11. Great Siege Tunnels

 Due to lenient tax regulations of the early 2000’s, Gibraltar has been a popular home for bookmakers and online gaming companies.
-Although present day taxes have increased, many big players in the gambling industry still call Gibraltar home, and it remains a large part of the economy.
+Although present day taxes have increased, many big players in the gambling industry still call Gibraltar home.
+For this reason, gambling still remains a large part of the economy here.

 13. St. Michael’s Cave

-Of the over 150 caves inside the rock of Gibraltar, St. Michaels Cave is the biggest and most impessive of all.
-Sitting high in the nature reserve, it dates all the way back to the Neolithic time period, and onlookers have been writing of its beauty since 45 AD!
-St. Michaels Cave is visited by over 1 Million people per year, and a must see on any trip to Gibraltar.
+Of the over 150 caves inside the rock of Gibraltar, St. Michaels Cave is the biggest and most impressive of all.
+Sitting high in the nature reserve it dates all the way back to the Neolithic time period, and onlookers have been writing of its beauty since 45 AD!
+St. Michaels Cave is visited by over 1 Million people per year, and is one of the most incredible things to do in Gibraltar.

 14. Gibraltar International Airport

-Surpisingly high on our list of cool and unique things about Gibraltar is the International Airport!
+Surprisingly high on our list of cool and unique facts about Gibraltar is visiting the international airport!
 As soon as you get over the border from Spain you will actually have to CROSS the airport runway to get into the city.
 Depending on your timing, you may even by held up by police officers because a plane is either landing or taking off!